What is a chronological resume?

 - People who want to highlight career progression and achievements

-- Applicants with an extensive work history
+- Anyone with an extensive work history

 - Job seekers who want to create a resume in text-only format

-Who shouldn’t use this type of resume?
+Who shouldn’t use a chronological resume?

 - People who lack a clear career progression